 Spotlight: Kathy McNeil, Appliqué Quilt Artist

 Meet award-winning appliqué quilt artist Kathy McNeil!
-She began her creative journey as a young child; she later discovered the possibilities of making pictures from fabric.
+She began her creative journey as a young child, then later discovered the possibilities of making pictures from fabric.
 Her most challenging piece includes bits of laces and specialty bridal fabrics.
 We hope that Kathy inspires you to go play with your fabric, and maybe give turned edge appliqué another try!

 What are your earliest memories involving your own creative expression?

-Sitting under a big old tree, trying to draw the pictures in my fairy tale books.
-Age 6-7.
+Sitting under a big old tree, trying to draw the pictures in my fairy tale books at age 6-7.

 When and how did you start making quilts?
 Tell us about your first quilt.

 My journey began when my eldest daughter, who was heading off to college, asked me to make a quilt for her dorm room bed.
 I had not touched a sewing machine for 25 years.
 At ease in an intensive care unit, this nurse was not confident in my sewing skills, but vowed I would try.
 While purchasing our first bundle of fabric, I saw my first Art Quilt and was blown away with the possibilities of making pictures with fabric.